midnightntwrk/midnight-architecture/proposals/0014-compact-syntax-changes.md

 instantiated using square brackets for type parameters and type arguments.

-In contrast, TypeScript uses angle brackets `<` and `>` instead of square bracketws to enclose generic type parameters and type arguments.
+In contrast, TypeScript uses angle brackets `<` and `>` instead of square brackets to enclose generic type parameters and type arguments.

 > **We propose to change Compact to use angle brackets for generic definitions and
 > instantiations.**